Haivision/srt/docs/dev/low-level-info.md

 be reported as the accepted one from `srt_accept()`, **not the listener socket**.

-Now; a potential situation when these two things could be in collision, as theoretically these mutexes are in two different objects and the accepted socket shares always the listener with the listening socket, then just as well if `srt_listen()` is called on an accepted socket (which will always fail and
+That said, a potential situation when these two things could be in collision, as theoretically these mutexes are in two different objects and the accepted socket shares always the listener with the listening socket, then just as well if `srt_listen()` is called on an accepted socket (which will always fail and